zirkelc/zirkelc.dev/README.md

 See this template for reference: [Notion database template](https://zirkelc.notion.site/Template-d22e395bb09c4229bc7c968b46a5acbc?pvs=4)

-The fields `IsProduction` and `IsDevelopment` are used to filter posts in development and production.
-If you have lots of posts, this helps to reduce the number of static pages that are generated in development.
-The environment is determined by the `process.env.NODE_ENV` variable and is set automatically by Next.js.

 2. Follow [Notion's getting started guide](https://developers.notion.com/docs/create-a-notion-integration) to create an integration and share your database with it.
 This will give you a `NOTION_TOKEN` and a `DATABASE_ID`.
 Create a `.env.local` file in the root directory of the project and add these keys:

 ```